-After returning to Santiago, I had an unexpected week to enjoy the highlights of the treasures that the city affords.
+After returning to Santiago, I had an unexpected week to enjoy the highlights of its lovely city center.
 Many of the most important buildings in the center of Santiago are of European design from the 1800s and early 1900s.
 Chile benefited from the influx of foreign migration due to unrest and economic unease in Europe, and attracted a number of artists to its shores.
 One of these was Luciano Kulczewski García (January 8, 1896 – September 19, 1972), a prominent Chilean architect of Polish-French descent.
 Admired for his flamboyant and creative designs by his clients and experts alike, he continues to attract admirers and following among many architects.
-For him the architecture was a tool to be of service in creating quality of life and happiness for men.
+For him, architecture was a tool to be of service in creating quality of life and happiness for men.
 His works are characterized by an eclectic mix of influences from Gothic Revival and Art Noveau.
 Later in his career from the emerging Modern movement, which he incorporated in his increasingly socially conscious work after 1939.

 I returned to the Museo Nacional de Bellas Artes, aka the Chilean National Museum of Fine Arts, one of the major centers for the arts both in Chile and South America.
 Established in 1880 (making it the oldest in South America), the organization is managed by the Artistic Union.
 Another architectural beauty, it is currently located in the Palace of the Fine Arts (el Palacio de Bellas Artes), dating to 1910.
 It commemorates the first centeniel of the independence of Chile and was designed by the French-Chilean architect Emile Jecquier in Beaux art style.
 Its setting is the lovely is the lovely Parque Forestal, which I took the luxury to walk through every day.